 Not surprisingly, the bodybuilder’s percent body fat decreased from 14.8% to 14.5% during preparation and returned to 14.6% during recovery.

-The researchers found that strength decreased during preparation and did not fully recover during the 6 months of recovery.
+found that strength decreased during preparation and did not fully recover during the 6 months of recovery.
 Researchers believe the decline in strength and increase in fatigue was due to the energy deficit.
 The fatigue and decline in strength could be explained by a decrease in glycogen stores due to the decreased energy intake.
 The researchers also found that athletes may have difficulty returning to their exercise abilities and could take some significant time after the competition.

 The last element measured was the athletes testosterone levels.
 The case study found that testosterone declined from 9.22 to 2.27 ng/mL during preparation and returned back to baseline level, 9.91 ng/mL after competition.